hk-kumawat/Wixflux/README.md

 # Wixflux
-This is my intenship repo<br>
+This is my intenship repository<br>
 Author - Harshal Kumawat